Homotopy theory of modules over a commutative $S$-algebra: some tools and examples: Duality

-Let $\lambda$ be a Frobenius form for~$H$ which we take to be a left and right integral in the dual Hopf algebra $\mathrm{D}H=\Hom_\k(H,\k)$.
+is a self dual left $H$-module. \end{prop} \begin{proof} Let $\lambda$ be a Frobenius form for~$H$ which we take to be a left and right integral in the dual Hopf algebra $\mathrm{D}H=\Hom_\k(H,\k)$.
 The \emph{Nakayama algebra automorphism} $\nu\:H\to H$ is characterised by the identity